 What do Child Life Specialists do?

-As a Child Life Specialist, we also help kids be kids here at Floating Hospital – so an important part of our work is organizing special events and guest visitors including pet therapy like Lily the miniature horse, music therapy, therapeutic art and other varying groups.
+As a Child Life Specialist, we also help kids be kids here at Tufts Children's Hospital – so an important part of our work is organizing special events and guest visitors including pet therapy like Lily the miniature horse, music therapy, therapeutic art and other varying groups.

 Where within the hospital do Child Life Specialists work?